Short lists with short programs in short time: Introduction

 \section{Introduction}

-The Kolmogorov complexity of a string $x$ is the length of the shortest program computing it.
+The Kolmogorov complexity of a string $x$ is the length of a shortest program computing it.
 Determining the Kolmogorov complexity of a string is a canonical example of a function that is not computable.
-Closely related is the problem of actually producing a shortest program for $x$.
-This problem is also not algorithmically solvable.
-When faced with a function that is not computable, it is natural to ask whether it can be effectively approximated in a meaningful way.
-This question has been investigated for Kolmogorov complexity in various ways.
+Closely related, and non-computable as well, is the problem of actually producing a shortest program for $x$.
+It is natural to ask if tasks marred by such an impossibility barrier can be effectively solved at least in some approximate sense.
+This issue has been investigated for Kolmogorov complexity in various ways.
 First of all, it is well-known that the Kolmogorov complexity can be effectively approximated from above.
-A different type of approximation is given by what is typically called \emph{list computability} in algorithms and complexity theory and \emph{traceability} in computability theory.
+A different type of approximation is given by what is typically called \emph{list computability} in algorithms and complexity theory and \emph{traceability} (\emph{enumeration}) in computability theory.
 For this type of approximation, one would like to compute a list of ``suspects'' for the result of the function with the guarantee that the actual result is in the list.
 Of course, the shorter the list is, the better is the approximation.

 The list approximability of the Kolmogorov complexity, $C(x)$, has been studied by Beigel et al.~\cite{bei-bur:j:enumerations}.
 They observe that $C(x)$ can be approximated by a list of size $(n-a)$ for every constant $a$, where $n = |x|$.
 On the other hand, they show that, for every universal machine $U$, there is a constant $c$ such that for infinitely many strings $x$ (in fact for at least one $x$ at each sufficiently large length $n$), any computable list containing $C_U(x)$ must have size larger than $n/c$.